monksevillair/monksevillair.github.io/underwatercity/0_manifesto.md

 <summary>Week of May 12–18, 2025 (Focus: Flooring, Lighting Installation, Bed Frame Construction)</summary>

 - **Van (Primary Focus Daily):**
     - **Flooring (Task 1):** Remove existing flooring.
-Prepare the subfloor (clean, level if needed).
+Prepare the subfloor.
 Begin installing the new flooring.
-This is often a multi-day task.
-    - **Lighting (Task 2):** Once flooring allows for easier movement/access, or in parallel if feasible, begin installing the new lighting fixtures.
-Run any new wiring carefully and safely (consult electrician or guides if unsure).
+    - **Lighting (Task 2):** Begin installing the new lighting fixtures.
+Run any new wiring carefully.
     - **Bed (Task 3):** Start sourcing materials for the bed.
 Begin construction of the bed frame, prioritizing the bike storage dimensions.
 - **Key Largo Research (Evening/Breaks):**
     - Compile a detailed list of dive shops in Key Largo with contact info, course offerings, and potential job/internship notes.
-    - Identify 2-3 specific underwater habitat projects or marine conservation organizations that seem like a good fit.
+    - Identify 2-3 specific underwater habitat projects or marine conservation organizations.
     - Investigate community college admission requirements, application deadlines (Summer/Fall), and registration processes for scuba and dance classes.

 </details>